 Frost Heaving: The Grim Reality of the Frozen Northlands

-There’s no doubt if your a home owner, property manager or operations manager in the Midwest, you’ve dealt with your fair share of frost heaving.
+There’s no doubt if you’re a homeowner, property manager or operations manager in the Midwest, you’ve dealt with your fair share of frost heaving.

 What the Heck is Frost Heaving?

 Frost heaving happens in colder climates like Minnesota where the winter cold penetrates below the soil line.
 It freezes the water in the top layer of soil.
 Any water that is further down in the soil can’t get out and diffuse and evaporate into the air because it’s being blocked by this layer of frozen soil.
 That’s the start of your problem.
 And that’s when the ice lens starts to build up.

 An ice lens is a structure made of frozen water coming up from beneath the soil line that gets trapped and frozen into what looks like a disc made of ice.
 They are kind of neat to look at but boy do they cause a lot of trouble for folks like us.

 It gets even worse because the water trapped even further down into the soil starts to diffuse upward towards the surface, and then hits the ice lens and… guess what?
 It freezes too.
 Making the sub-soil ice lens even bigger and pushing up the soil around it more.

 Oh, That?
 I Hate Frost Heaving!

 We don’t know many people who like frost heaving.
 Frost Heaving makes your pristine driveway or patio look funny, and over time can cause it to look even funnier as the soil expands and contracts and fills in the voids left by the melting ice lenses.
 Your concrete (that’s sidewalks, parking lots, foundations… everything) moves and shifts centimeter by centimeter until you end up with cracks that cannot be ignored.

 Thanks for Telling Me What it is, but What Can I Do About Frost Heaving?